zsqu4re/16831-F25-HW/hw1/installation.md

 	conda create -n rob831 python=3.10
 	```

-	3. activate the environment (do this every time you open a new terminal and want to run code):
+	3. Activate the environment (do this every time you open a new terminal and want to run code):
 	```
 	source activate rob831
 	```